Apache Druid supports two query languages: Druid SQL and native queries. This document describes the SQL language.

 COUNT(*) aggregator counts all rows, the

-expr is neither null nor the empty string.
-Numeric columns in this mode are not nullable; any null or missing
+neither null nor the empty string.
+Numeric columns in this mode are not nullable; any null or missing values are

-values are treated as zeroes.
-This was the default prior to Druid 28.0.0.
+treated as zeroes.
+This was the default prior to Druid 28.0.0, but will be removed in a future release so that Druid

 By default, Druid uses SQL three-valued logic for filter processing and boolean expression evaluation.
 This behavior relies on three settings: